fabilab/iplotx/docs/source/api/complete_style_specification.md

         # onto what color.
         "norm": tuple[float, float] | matplotlib.colors.Normalize,

-        # Opacity of the vertex (0.0 for fully transparent, 1.0 for fully opaque).
+        # Opacity of the edge (0.0 for fully transparent, 1.0 for fully opaque).
         # If a colormap is used and this option is also set, this opacity takes
         # priority and finally determines the transparency of the edges.
         "alpha": float,

+        "depthshade": bool,  # Whether to shade the color based on depth (3D only)

         "curved": bool,  # Whether the edge is curved (True) or straight (False)